Brand development that increases sales velocity, guaranteed.

 In the past two years, we’ve seen a significant increase in the cost of acquiring a customer through paid media.
 Perhaps partly because of privacy changes in consumer data but also because many brands depend on a direct-to-consumer approach.

-Unless you hit a grand slam through viral TikTok marketing, generating profits with a direct-to-consumer approach is a long shot for any CPG manufacturer.
+Unless you hit a grand slam through viral TikTok marketing, Google ads campaign, or Liquid Death like digital signage solutions, generating profits with a direct-to-consumer approach is a long shot for any CPG manufacturer.
 Like investing with index funds, the omnichannel retail approach balances the return on investment while limiting risk.
 Unlike index funds, a CPG omnichannel strategy benefits from the cross-pollination of retailer and customer data.

 Direct To Consumer Is A Dead End